mitenjain/marginAlign-tRNA/README.md

     marginAlign input.fastq reference.fasta output.sam --inputModel input.hmm --jobTree ./jobTree

+marginAlign expects the headers in the FASTQ file to be unique.
+Alternatively, a FASTQ file with unique headers can be created using the uniquifyFastq utility.
+To use uniquifyFastq do:

+    uniquifyFastq input.fastq input_with_unique_headers.fastq

 ### Running marginCaller

 To call single nucleotide variations from an existing alignment ("input.sam") sam file and the output ("output.vcf"):